 According to the NOAA (National Oceanic and Atmospheric Administration) an average of 1253 tornadoes occur in the United States every year.
 Although more common in “tornado alley” (the Midwest), tornados have been documented in every state in the U.S. After the United States, the country with the largest average number of annual cyclones is Canada, with around 100 twisters.

-If there’s a relatively high probability that your home will be completely destroyed in a storm, then “long-lasting” won’t be one of your main concerns when buying it or having it build for you.
+If there’s a relatively high probability that your home will be completely destroyed in a storm, then long-lasting won’t be one of your main concerns when buying it or having it built for you.

 A New Broom Sweeps Clean – A fresh leader gets rid of the old and brings in new ideas and personnel.
 This term can be found in English as early as 1546 in John Heywood’s proverb collection.